-If you’re looking for fruit and vegetable inspiration, you came to the right place.
+If you’re looking for inspiration for your fruit and vegetable photography, you came to the right place.
 Beautifully organized and arranged food needs no introduction.

 But, if you are capturing fruits and vegetables on their own, you might need some help.
 They could do with some interesting perspectives or compositions.

 One area you should look at is color theory.
 The color of the fruit or vegetable should either complement or contrast that of the environment or backdrop.